Dutch seek BUK missile witnesses in MH17 crash probe

 “Given this scenario, investigators are looking for witnesses who can tell more about the transport, crew and launch of a BUK rocket in the area in the days before and after the crash,” it said.

 All 298 people on board the Malaysia Airlines jetliner — the majority of them Dutch — died when it was shot down over war-torn eastern Ukraine last year.

 The Netherlands has been charged with leading the investigation into the cause of the incident and identifying the dead.

-Dutch authorities are also in charge of the criminal investigation into the crash, which occurred at a time of fierce fighting between Ukraine's army and pro-Russian separatists.
+Dutch authorities are also in charge of the criminal investigation into the crash, which took place amidst fierce fighting between Ukraine’s army and pro-Russian separatists.

 Kiev and the West have claimed that the Boeing 777 was shot down by the separatists, using a BUK surface-to-air missile supplied by Russia.
 Moscow denies the charges, pointing the finger at Kiev.